 You see, the girls in Europe do not have excessive wardrobes.
 In fact, I think overconsumption and constantly needing the next ‘new’ trendy item is a concept we’ve invented as Americans.
 But in other countries, fashion is seen as more of an investment.
 Less is usually more when it comes to their wardrobe, and one of the chicest things I noticed is that they’re constantly transitioning the same pieces they own from day to night.

-I spent the last few years focused on intentionality, and scoping out elevated luxury brands I could wear everyday, without constantly feeling like I needed something new in my wardrobe.
+I spent the last few years focused on intentionality, and scoping out high quality brands I could wear everyday, without constantly feeling like I needed something new in my wardrobe.

 It really came down to three things: fabric composition, elevated pieces, and price.
 Focusing on those fundamental aspects made my wardrobe feel more intentional, and getting dressed every day a lot easier.